Budibase/website/content/blog/data/how-to-create-a-data-model.md

 Beyond this, there’s the challenge of ensuring you have adequate server capacity to facilitate growth, both in terms of storage space and user numbers.
 Adequate planning for this during the modeling stage helps to prevent the need for data migrations later.

+For a more practical example, check out our tutorial on [workflow management database design](https://budibase.com/blog/data/workflow-management-database-design/).

 ![BudibaseDB](https://res.cloudinary.com/daog6scxm/image/upload/v1653319692/cms/Budibase_DB_d4ksvg.png "Budibase DB")

 ## Data modeling in Budibase

+There are countless data modeling tools on the market today.
 Budibase offers a range of features to make it faster and easier to create an effective data model for your app.

 We offer dedicated connectors for most common external data sources, including: